 Upper and Lower Case

 A stroke over a capital letter means make this lower case.
-See the orange 3 where ‘Naval’ and ‘Ensign’ are marked to be replaced by ‘naval’ and ‘ensign’.
+See the orange 3 where the copyeditor has marked ‘Naval’ and ‘Ensign’ to be replaced by ‘naval’ and ‘ensign’.

 Three lines under a letter mean make it upper case.
 It’s shown by number 5 above.